 It requires commitment because it is multi-faceted, it is about developing core competencies for the role you’re in, and, more importantly now more than ever, it is about continually working on developing your emotional intelligence, social skills and interpersonal savvy.

 These are skills in low supply at all levels and most difficult to develop according to research stated in the Korn Ferry Leadership Architect research and technical guide.
-If you’d like more information on how to develop leadership presence, we would be happy to send you a copy of this research.
+If you’d like more information on how to develop a leadership presence, we would be happy to send you a copy of this research.

 The Elements of Leadership Presence